NFL Hall of Fame

 Renowned for his ability to shut down the league’s top receivers, he was selected to nine Pro Bowls and named to the NFL’s 75th and 100th Anniversary All-Time Teams.
 Over his 14-year career, Haynes recorded 46 interceptions and 688 return yards.
 His combination of athleticism, technique, and football IQ set a standard for the position.
 In 1997, he was inducted into the Pro Football Hall of Fame, solidifying his legacy as one of the finest defensive backs to ever play the game.

-Haynes's Awards and Record:
+Haynes's Awards and Honors

 • 9× Pro Bowl selection